 Since 1985 I have run a program for couples who struggle with sex addiction, affairs and/or infidelity.
-I run three weekly group meetings for men (see Men’s Issues and Men’s Groups on this website).
+I run two weekly group meetings for men (see Men’s Issues and Men’s Groups on this website).
 The men may have a history of virtual (online) or actual infidelity and may or may not be “addicted” to sex.
-It is common to see both men who have a problem with online pornography and masturbation as well as those who have had a number of affairs.
+It is common to see both men who have a problem with online pornography and masturbation as well as those who have had affairs.

 I recommend that both husband and wife come to the first meeting.
 At that time we get everything (needs to be the whole story-no secrets) on the table and establish a treatment plan that will restore the man to integrity and hopefully serve to restore the marriage.
 In the majority of cases, this is accomplished!
 There are no quick fixes, but there is hope.
 The men are involved in 1:1 therapy and group therapy.
 Couples’ sessions take place to process pain- on both sides.
 The men deal with shame and guilt and the women feel betrayed, violated and often undesirable to their partners.
 A common issue also requiring attention is the verbal and/or emotional abuse of the spouse that emanates most of the time from the offender’s feelings of shame and guilt.